Aliases for RLN2 Gene

 GeneCards Summary for RLN2 Gene

 RLN2 (Relaxin 2) is a Protein Coding gene.
-Diseases associated with RLN2 include anterior cruciate ligament tears.
-Among its related pathways are Signaling by GPCR and CREB Pathway.
-GO annotations related to this gene include hormone activity.
+Diseases associated with RLN2 include Anterior Cruciate Ligament Tears and Bone Cancer.
+Among its related pathways are Peptide ligand-binding receptors and Relaxin signaling pathway.
+Gene Ontology (GO) annotations related to this gene include hormone activity.
 An important paralog of this gene is RLN1.

 UniProtKB/Swiss-Prot for RLN2 Gene